vekatze/neut/book/src/static-memory-management.md

 cont
 ```

-`on` has to satisfy certain condition.
+`on` has to satisfy a certain condition.
 Consider the following code:

 ```neut
 // xs: list(int)